 3 words: Buttered Popcorn Gelato.
 Are you in?!
 Heck yes you are.
 This is (microwaveable) buttery, slightly salty, popcorn soaked in milk and cream (more milk than cream b/c it’s gelato and we fancy), combined with brown sugar and egg yolks to become the creamiest, richest, borderline fluffy custard that’s then churned away into Popcorn Wonderland.
 (Disclaimer: this trip to Popcorn Wonderland requires an overnight stay in the fridge.
-Gotta chill that custard, babe.)
+Gotta chill that custard.)
 If you really want to make this dessert true magic, make the honey-brown sugar-caramel corn to go on top.
-Real talk though, you are already magic for making gelato… hellooooo. ✨
+Honestly though, you are already magic for making gelato… hellooooo. ✨

 *This post contains Amazon Affiliate Links!Print